 My hope is that the site will help to spotlight issues that have needed to be addressed for a long time.
 This reaches to the heart of things that are very important – our students (those of today and future generations), our post-secondary institutions, and the unique Canadian society in which we are privileged to live.

 On a closing note, I must beg your indulgence.
 I was born eons before the technology-crazy world of today appeared.
-The nature of the subject matter makes this site rather text- and table-heavy, and that won’t work so well for people who do most of their surfing on smartphones and small tablets.
-And, regardless of how you access it, the site will appear rather rudimentary and lacking in glitzy features; that’s down to two things – at my age it’s substance over style every time, and there are limits on the affordability front.
+The nature of the subject matter makes this site text- and table-heavy, and that won’t work so well for people who do most of their surfing on smartphones and small tablets.
+And, regardless of how you access it, the site will appear rudimentary and lacking in glitzy features; that’s down to two things – at my age it’s substance over style every time, and (this being funded entirely from my own savings) there are limits on the affordability front.

 William Doswell Smith – Edmonton, Alberta